 The BI values (y-intercept) from the above discussed chemical analyses were adjusted downward based on these clear water flows from water softeners.
-The resulting adjusted values of BI for the three basins, using each of the chemical parameters, is shown in Figure 10.
+The adjusted BI values for the three basins, using each of the chemical parameters, is shown in Figure 10 (and Figure 6).

-Figure 10 - BI Verification Results based on Chemical Parameter Regression Analysis
+Figure 10 - BI Verification Results based on Chemical Parameter Regression Analysis.

-The relationship between flow rate and BOD, as well as COD, in basin OC226A was very poor as exemplified in the COD plot in Figure 11.
-Yet, the correlations using TSS and TOC parameters were good at 0.98 and 0.91, respectively.
-This is one of the few basins that is located on the coastline, therefore producing BI that is likely predominantly comprised of highly saline water from the Pacific Ocean or Newport Bay.
+The correlations between flow rate vs. BOD, as well flow rate vs. COD, in basin OC226A were very poor as shown in Figure 11.
+Yet, the correlations using TSS and TOC parameters were good with correlation coefficients of 0.97 and 0.82, respectively.
+This is one of the few basins located on the coastline, therefore producing BI that is likely predominantly comprised of highly saline water from the Pacific Ocean or Newport Bay.
 The BOD and COD indirectly measures waste constituent concentrations based on laboratory measured Oxygen demand.
-It is possible that some constituents of the infiltrating salt water may be creating some instability in measured Oxygen demand at the laboratory.
+It is speculated that some constituents of the infiltrating salt water may have created some instability in measured Oxygen demand at the laboratory, but that has not been confirmed.